Lan-grasp: Using Large Language Models for Semantic Object Grasping and Placement: Related Work

-Foundation models have recently attracted a lot of attention in different sub-fields of robotics~\cite{mirjalili2023fm-loc,huang2023audio,cui2023no} and have been also applied to boost TOG and affordance detection.
-Ngyen\etal~\cite{ngyen2023open} train an open-vocabulary affordance detector for point clouds whereby CLIP is deployed to encode the affordance labels.
-Similarly, Tang\etal~\cite{tang2023task} use CLIP to facilitate task-specific grasping from RGB images and language instructions.
-The authors propose to utilize CLIP embeddings from intermediate CLIP layers to allow their affordance detector to reason about fine-grained object parts.
-Gao\etal~\cite{gao2023physically} annotate a large object data set with physical object properties like mass or fragility and fine-tune a VLM on it to improve manipulation planning.
-Other methods integrate LLMs for encoding tasks or object parts from natural language.
-Song\etal~\cite{song2023learning} use BERT as the language back-end and train a network that grounds object parts in a point cloud from a user instruction.
+Foundation models have recently attracted a lot of attention in different sub-fields of robotics~\citep{mirjalili2023fm-loc,huang2023audio,cui2023no} and have also been applied to boost TOG and affordance detection. \cite{ngyen2023open} train an open-vocabulary affordance detector for point clouds whereby CLIP is deployed to encode the affordance labels.
+Similarly, \cite{tang2023task} use CLIP to facilitate task-specific grasping from RGB images and language instructions.
+The authors propose utilizing CLIP embeddings from intermediate CLIP layers to enable their affordance detector to reason about fine-grained object parts. \cite{gao2023physically} annotate a large object data set with physical object properties like mass or fragility and fine-tune a VLM on it to improve manipulation planning.
+Other methods integrate LLMs for encoding tasks or object parts from natural language. \cite{song2023learning} use BERT as the language back-end and train a network that grounds object parts in a point cloud from a user instruction.
 Here, however, the part label is explicitly referred to in the user input.
-The approach of Tang\etal~\cite{tang2023graspgpt} lifts this limitation by prompting an LLM to describe the shape and parts of an object.
+The approach of \cite{tang2023graspgpt} lifts this limitation by prompting an LLM to describe the shape and parts of an object.
 The LLM response is then processed by a Transformer-based grasp evaluation network.
-Our method also relies on an LLM for deciding what object part should be grasped.
+Our method also relies on an LLM to decide which object part should be grasped.
 The crucial difference to the above works is that our approach relies solely on foundation models and does not require any training.
-Thus, once more powerful foundation models are available, the performance of our approach is easily improved by switching to a novel LLM or VLM.
-Newbury et al.~\cite{newbury2023deep} conduct a systematic review of deep learning methods for six-DoF grasp synthesis, highlighting sampling-based, direct regression, and reinforcement learning methods to generate grasp poses.
-Wu et al.~\cite{wu2024see} propose an approach to enhance LMMs’ robustness in vision tasks, introducing reasoning capabilities to correct false premises, which improves reasoning for affordance-based grasping tasks.
-In a similar line of thought, Huang et al.~\cite{huang2023voxposer} propose VoxPoser, a framework that generates 3D value maps to guide robotic manipulation using affordances extracted from LLMs and visual grounding, however their focus is on manipulation tasks rather than detecting the specific grasping part of an object.
+Thus, once more powerful foundation models are available, the performance of our approach is easily improved by switching to a new LLM or VLM. \cite{newbury2023deep} conduct a systematic review of deep learning methods for six-DoF grasp synthesis, highlighting sampling-based, direct regression, and reinforcement learning methods to generate grasp poses. \cite{wu2024see} propose an approach to enhance the robustness of large multimodal models in vision tasks by introducing reasoning capabilities to correct false premises, which improves reasoning for affordance-based grasping tasks.
+In a similar line of thought, \cite{huang2023voxposer} propose VoxPoser, a framework that generates 3D value maps to guide robotic manipulation using affordances extracted from LLMs and visual grounding.
+However, their focus is on manipulation tasks rather than detecting the specific grasping part of an object.